psu13/mutable-hakyll/posts/aieeek.md

 So anyway.
 These things _are_ spooky good at _something_.
 But it's not really clear what.
 And different systems are good at different things.

-What's too bad is that the popular discourse about these systems lumps all of this different behaviors into the singularly useless umbrella term "AI".
+What's too bad is that the popular discourse about these systems lumps all of these different behaviors into the singularly useless umbrella term "AI".
 Now instead of "googling" things we just "ask AI".
 Which somehow seems to have made the world worse.